I'll tell you, there's some strange-looking people out there, folks.

 All I did was choose the one that I wanted.

-God forbid anything ever happened to that plane, but if that thing's upside down, buddy, it says the same thing, and they'll they'll know exactly who you are.
+God forbid anything ever happened to that plane, but if that thing's upside down, buddy, it says the same thing, and they'll know exactly who you are.

-But I'm just gonna tell you this.
+But I'm just going to tell you this.

-Well, I appreciate are you the one that did it?
+Are you the one who did it?

-I really you are one of the first people to comment on the logo.
+I really, you are one of the first people to comment on the logo.

 I happen to be very proud of it.